Command and Staff College Quetta: Campus

+Libraries

 The Command and Staff College has a Main and a Fiction Library.
 The Fiction Library has a good selection of weekly and monthly magazines in addition to books that offer a variety of light readings.
 The Main Library houses books, mainly professional in nature.
 A large number of international newspapers and magazines on professional and general subjects are also available in the Main Library.